xavierseb/speech-emotion/README.md

 # speech-emotion
-a neural net that takes monotonous speech input and outputs adjusted speech with added emotion in it
+a neural net that inputs monotonous speech and outputs the same speech with injected emotion